 Sometimes you come across unique political jargon.
-"Gerrymander" is one of those words that really takes the cake as far as political jargon goes.
-Break down what gerrymandering is by looking at a simple definition.
+“Gerrymander” is one of those words that really takes the cake as far as political jargon goes.
+We'll break down what gerrymandering is by looking at a simple definition.
 Then, view extreme examples that have happened within the U.S. to further illustrate the concept.

 What is Gerrymandering?